alien-traveler/cse110-fa22-group39/admin/meetings/101922-brainstorm.md

 ## Things Discussed
 1. Use Miro to draw out a diagram of how the app will work
 2. Deciding the flow&features of the app from users' perspective
+   1. *Create recipe, Search, Saved Recipe/Favorites* are the three main features of our app
+   2. **Create recipe:** detailed steps of how to create drinks
+   3. **Search bar:** if offline, user can search their saved recipe; if online, user can search both their recipes and recipes made by others
+   4. **Saved recipe/favorites:** user can view, search, modify the saved recipes
+   5. Other features: reward points, recipe history, online map...
 3. Scheduled another meeting on Zoom at 4pm Saturday

 ## To be Done